pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 You can re-create remix from yourself by downloading the originals ISOs, and using eggs to remaster it.

-# Disclaim
-Please note what this project is in no way connected to the original distros in any official way, the are just my personal experiments.

 # That's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, live is inside! :-D